 and tucking the final end under the last row.

 For the stopper, I used the original cork that came with the bottle.
-All I had to do was remove the cap, drill a pilot hole into the center,
+All I had to do was remove the cap, drill a pilot hole in the center,

 and screw the knob into the cork.